praveenk545/praveenkumar/README.md

-I'm the guy who showed up to fix bugs and somehow started loving every second of it 🪃
+I showed up to fix bugs and forgot to leave. 🪃
-Full-stack dev by day, TypeScript explorer by night — yes, I do think semicolons are funny.